 Excess Property.
 Many individuals have property that has substantial value, but their debt load is so great that a bankruptcy becomes unavoidable.
 In these types of cases, if they file a Chapter 7, the Trustee will be able to sell (liquidate) the excess property of the individual.
 The individual may want to keep all of the property so, instead of filing a Chapter 7, the individual files a Chapter 13 and instead of losing property, pays to a Trustee, on a monthly basis, an amount that, over 3 to 5 years, equals the value of the excess property.
 For example, an individual may need to file a bankruptcy, but owns a car that is free and clear of any liens.
 The car is worth $30,000.00.
 If the Debtor filed a Chapter 7, the Trustee would want to sell the vehicle to recover the excess value of the property.
 Instead, if the individual wants to retain the vehicle, a Chapter 13 bankruptcy can be filed in which the excess value of the vehicle is paid to the Trustee over a 3 to 5 year period of time.

 In a Chapter 13 bankruptcy, the Trustee assigned to the case is paid a Trustee commission.
-A Chapter 13 Plan will normally provide for a 10% Trustee commission over the life of the Plan which equals 2% per year for a 5 year Plan.
+A Chapter 13 Plan will normally provide for an 8% Trustee commission over the life of the Plan which is less than 2% per year for a 5 year Plan.
 In many cases, the Trustee commission is subtracted from funds that would otherwise be paid to unsecured creditors.
 In these types of cases, the net cost to the individual who has filed the bankruptcy is zero.